Computing isogenies from modular equations in genus two: Background on modular forms and isogenies

 The graded~$\C$-algebra of scalar-valued Siegel modular forms in genus~$2$ is

 where $\chi_{35}$ is a modular form of weight~$35$ and $q$-expansion

 \end{thm}

-The $q$-expansions in \Cref{thm:siegel-structure} are easily computed from expressions in terms of theta functions, and their coefficients are integers.
-We warn the reader that different normalizations appear in the literature: our~$\chi_{10}$ is~$-4$ times the modular form~$\chi_{10}$ appearing in Igusa's papers, our~$\chi_{12}$ is~$12$ times Igusa's~$\chi_{12}$, and our~$\chi_{35}$ is~$4i$ times Igusa's~$\chi_{35}$.
+The $q$-expansions in \Cref{thm:siegel-structure} are easily computed from expressions in terms of theta functions \cite[§7.1]{strengComputingIgusaClass2014}, \cite[p.\,493]{bolzaDarstellungRationalenGanzen1887}, and their Fourier coefficients are integers.
+We warn the reader that different normalizations appear in the literature: for instance, our~$\chi_{10}$ is~$4$ times the modular form~$\chi_{10}$ appearing in Igusa's papers, and our~$\chi_{12}$ is~$12$ times Igusa's~$\chi_{12}$.

-The equality~$\chi_{10}(\tau) = 0$ occurs exactly when~$A(\tau)$ is isomorphic to a product of elliptic curves with the product polarization; otherwise,~$A(\tau)$ is isomorphic to the Jacobian of a hyperelliptic curve.
+The equality~$\chi_{10}(\tau) = 0$ occurs exactly when~$A(\tau)$ is isomorphic to a product of elliptic curves (with the product polarization).
+When~$\chi_{10}(\tau) \neq 0$, the p.p.~abelian surface~$A(\tau)$ is isomorphic to the Jacobian of a hyperelliptic curve.
+Following~\cite[§2.1]{strengComputingIgusaClass2014} and our choice of normalizations, we define the \emph{Igusa invariants} to be